thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Gets the tab that this script call is being made from.
-May be :value:`undefined` if called from a non-tab context (for example: a background page or popup view).
+Returns :value:`undefined` if called from a non-tab context (for example a background page or a popup view).

 .. api-header::
    :label: Return type (`Promise`_)